MASQ-Project/Node/README.md

 you run your Node.
 If you always use `--consuming-private-key` and `--earning-wallet` with an address, you can use the Node in
 Service mode without having to go through Generate or Recover mode first, and without supplying a wallet password.

-* `--earning-wallet <WALLET-ADDRESS> | <BIP44 DERIVATION PATH>`
+* `--earning-wallet <WALLET-ADDRESS>`
-If you specify this with an Ethereum address ("0x" followed by 40 hexadecimal digits), the Node will use the address to identify your earning wallet.
-You must not have previously specified an earning wallet derivation path, and you must always specify the same Ethereum address for your earning wallet.
+This is an Ethereum address ("0x" followed by 40 hexadecimal digits) which the Node will use to identify your earning wallet.
+You must not have generated or recovered with an earning wallet derivation path, and you must always specify the same Ethereum address for your earning wallet.

-  If you specify this with a derivation path, you must have previously set up a master keypair with Generate or Recover mode, and you'll need to supply a wallet password so that Node can decrypt the master keypair.

   If you don't have an earning wallet set up at all, and you don't specify this either, a default earning wallet will be used, in which case the funds you earn will go to Substratum instead of to you: so unless you're in a philanthropic mood,